 Call for an Appointment

 (800) USC-CARE (800-872-2273)

-So, now that whispering is out, what should you do if you get a hoarse voice?
+So, what should you do if you get a hoarse voice?

 - The best cure for laryngitis is voice rest.
-As hard as if may sound, shutting your mouth for at least three days will do wonders for your vocal cords.
+As hard as if may sound, not speaking for at least three days will do wonders for your vocal cords.
 You should also avoid hard coughing, crying and clearing your throat.

 - Drink lots of liquids.
-Water is especially crucial if you are traveling while suffering from laryngitis.
-If you drink eight 8-ounce glasses of liquid a day, you’re doing both your cords and your body a favor.
+Water is especially crucial if you are traveling while experiencing the effects of laryngitis.

 - Avoid noisy environments like rock concerts or bars, since you’ll be forced to speak over the background noise.

 - If you’re speaking to a large group, use microphones and loudspeakers so you can speak as close to your normal talking voice and pitch as possible.

 - Speech pathologists also recommend using a strong, steady current of air when you deliver a speech.
 Breath from the diaphragm and keep your neck muscles relaxed while you speak.
 Try to let your volume increase gradually, instead of starting out on the highest volume.